 This will register or unregister the dll file.

-If you wish, you can also use a third-party freeware to do so easily.
-There are a few like Emsa Register DLL Tool, Rootreg, Register/Unregister OCX/DLL Utility, etc will let you do the same easily.
+If you wish, you can also use third-party freeware to do so easily.
+There are a few like Rootreg, Register/Unregister OCX/DLL Utility, RegDllView, etc, will let you do the same easily.
+Emsa Register DLL Tool, unfortunately, is not free anymore.

-Looking to learn more about other files or file types or file formats in Windows?
+Looking to learn more about other files, processes, or file types, or file formats in Windows?
 Check these links: